-What I can tell you is the average price range that most real estate agents charge.
+What I can tell you is the average price range that most Arizona real estate agents charge.

-But before I spill the beans on Realtor commissions I need to explain that there are two sets of commissions when you sell your home.
+But before I spill the beans on Arizona real estate agent commissions I need to explain that there are two sets of commissions when you sell your home.

 The first and most well known commission is the seller side or seller’s agent commission.

 The second is the buyer side or buyer’s agent commission.